Holly Graf

 Holly Ann Graf is a retired United States Navy officer.
 Until January 2010 she was commanding officer of the Ticonderoga-class guided missile cruiser USS Cowpens (CG-63), a major surface combatant vessel of the fleet.
 She was the first woman to command a cruiser in the history of the U.S. Navy.
 Earlier, she had been among the first women in the U.S. Navy to command a destroyer when she served as skipper of the guided missile destroyer USS Winston S. Churchill (DDG-81).
 Her personal decorations include the Legion of Merit and the Bronze Star, among others.
 Graf was relieved of command for abusive behavior unbecoming of an officer and was featured in Time magazine that characterized her as a modern-day female "Captain Bligh".
 The U.S. Navy forced Graf into early retirement in 2012, but allowed her to do so at her current rank of captain and under "honorable circumstances".

 Early life and education

 Graf grew up in Simsbury, Connecticut, to a family with a long history of naval service.
-Her father is a retired captain and Submarine Officer in the U.S. Navy, and her sister, Robin L. Graf, is a retired Rear Admiral (LH) in the Navy Reserve.
+Her father is a retired captain and submarine officer in the U.S. Navy, and her sister, Robin L. Graf, is a retired one-star rear admiral in the Navy Reserve.
 Graf graduated from the United States Naval Academy in 1985.
 Most of her colleagues at the time believed she was well on her way to flag rank.

 She holds a Master of Arts degree in National Security and Strategic Studies from the Naval War College and an additional Master's degree in civil engineering from Villanova University.